 Not at all.
 In fact, it’s quite the opposite.
 Incredible breakthroughs are happening now, and there are many to come.
 But our own ‘real’ stem cells are going to be the unfair advantage to harness many of these advances.
 Future stem cell advances may even be available to the masses, but the difference is others may need to settle for less natural and less personalized solutions.

 What if I live outside of the US?

 We currently provide service to the United States, Canada, the Caribbean, Central and South America.
-If you live in another area please send us a message to [email protected] and we'll let you know when we can service your location.
+If you live in another area please send us a message and we'll let you know when we can service your location.